mobidic/MPA/README.md

 - Make a default output
 - Add option to make a TSV output
 - Optimize ranking with predicted deleterious scoring
+- Add PLI score to priorization (see annovar documentation)
+- Add associated array to known what ranking means

 --------------------------------------------------------------------------------